Professional Duct Cleaning in Glendale

 Quick answer

-Glendale occupies a unique valley between the Verdugo Mountains and the San Rafael Hills, creating a climate that is warmer than coastal Los Angeles in the summer and cooler in the winter.
-Because of this, your HVAC system works hard year-round, pulling air through your ducts constantly.
-Over time, that air leaves behind more than just a little dust.
+Glendale occupies a valley between the Verdugo Mountains and the San Rafael Hills, creating a climate that is warmer than coastal LA in summer and cooler in winter.
+Overnight lows occasionally approach freezing in January and February, making reliable heating and clean air circulation just as important as cooling.

 Local HVAC considerations